playermissile/scrolling_tutorial/index.rst

-Vertical Course Scrolling
+Vertical Coarse Scrolling
 ------------------------------------------

-Course scrolling vertically is moving the playfield data such that the user sees a new line of information on the top of the screen while the line that was previously on the on the bottom of the screen moves off, and all other visible lines move down one line.
+Coarse scrolling vertically is moving the playfield data such that the user sees a new line of information on the top of the screen while the line that was previously on the on the bottom of the screen moves off, and all other visible lines move down one line.
 (Or vice-versa: new data appears on the bottom while